Luke-4/Diabetes-classification-using-Bayesian-networks-in-R/README.md

 ### Model Evaluation

-To assess the performance of the machine learning models, the following evaluation metrics have been utilized:
+To assess the performance of the models, the following evaluation metrics have been utilized:

 1. **Precision**